Glossary of fees

 Retreat Costs for Spouses, Children, and Part-Time Students

 Spouses and children of students are encouraged to attend the Fall Retreat.
-For further information see the Community Life section of the Prospectus.
+For further information see the Community Life section on the Living in Vancouver page.
 A basic accommodation charge applies.
 Students who do not pay the Student Association Fee must pay full accommodation charges.

 Transcripts and Official Documents

-Official transcripts, which may be ordered online or by submitting a paper form, cost $5 each ($10 if needed in less than one week).
+Official transcripts, which may be ordered online or by submitting a paper form, cost $5 each.
 Requests for copies of documents from student files cost $5 each.
 You can order transcripts here.

 Graduation Certificate Replacement Fee